-There are often cases where C code is unable to achieve the required performance for a timingcritical application.
+There are often cases where C code is unable to achieve the required performance for a timing-critical application.
 In these cases, assuming you have already done your best to optimize the data types and the memory usage, you have a couple options.
 You could use the optimization capabilities of the CCS C compiler to improve your code performance or you could optimize your code by writing critical functions in hand-optimized assembly language.
 While writing your own assembly code can be difficult for complicated algorithms, it is a reasonable approach for simple algorithms.
 Writing assembly language code also allows you to directly control the operation of the DSP and to get a much better feeling for the sensitivity of its performance to various factors including pipeline efficiency and functional unit efficiency.

-In this lab assignment, you will modify your DF-I FIR filter code written for Laboratory Assignment 2 to improve its efficiency.
-Specifically, you will modify and functionalize your DF-I FIR filter C code from Laboratory Assignment 2 to calculate the output of a Direct Form I FIR filter with arbitrary order and arbitrary double-precision floating point coefficients stored in a global array.
+In this lab assignment, you will modify your DF-II IIR filter code written for Laboratory Assignment 2 to improve its efficiency.
+Specifically, you will modify and functionalize your DF-II single-section (not SOS) C code from Laboratory Assignment 2 to calculate the output of a Direct Form II IIR filter with arbitrary order and arbitrary single-precision floating point coefficients stored in global arrays.
 You will then also write a C-callable assembly language function to perform the same function, hopefully performing the calculations with less cycles.
-You will also compare the performance of this C-callable assembly function to the performance of your C function for a 49th order FIR filter (50 coefficients).
+You will then compare the performance of this C-callable assembly function to the performance of your C function for a 24th order IIR filter.

-Part 1: Double-Precision Floating-point DF-II IIR filter C function
+Part 1: Single-Precision Floating-point DF-II IIR filter C function

-In Laboratory Assignment 2, you wrote C code to realize a real-time floating point DF-I FIR filter.
-In this assignment, you will modify and functionalize your DF-I FIR filter code from Lab 2 to use double-precision floating point coefficients and intermediate values, and to allow for any filter order.
-In part 1 of this assignment, you will create a new project (probably based closely on a project from Laboratory Assignment 2) to realize a DF-I FIR filter with prototype short firdp(double,double,short,short)

-that you will call from your ISR.
+In Laboratory Assignment 2, you wrote C code to realize a real-time floating point DF-II IIR filter.
+In this assignment, you will functionalize your DF-II IIR filter code from Lab 2 and modify the code (if necessary) to allow for any filter order.
+In part 1 of this assignment, you will create a new project (probably based closely on a project from Laboratory Assignment 2) to realize a DF-II IIR filter function with prototype that you will call from your ISR.
 Your function should accept the following inputs: